ugurtasar/bulk-custom-fields-editor/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 This plugin allows you to easily view and edit custom fields in bulk for any post type directly from the WordPress admin.
+It also includes import and export functionality in JSON format, enabling you to seamlessly transfer and synchronize custom field data between different WordPress sites.

 == Description ==